-As a general rule, residence permit on the basis of work would not be given if the position can be filled by domestic labour or labour from EU, see Section 23 in the Immigration Act.
-Residence permit also requires that the person is able to cover living expenses and have an accommodation, see Section 58.
-It is normally not possible to apply for a residence permit while staying in Norway, see Section 56.
-Residence permit on the basis of work is also given for a limited period and it is a requirement that the persons will return to their home country.
+As a general rule, a residence permit on the basis of work would not be given if the position can be filled by domestic labour or labour from the EU, see Section 23 of the Immigration Act.
+A residence permit also requires that the person is able to cover living expenses and has an accommodation, see Section 58.
+Normally, it is not possible to apply for a residence permit while staying in Norway, see Section 56.
+A residence permit on the basis of work is also given for a limited period and it is a requirement that the persons will return to their home country.

-Family reunification requires that the main persons are able to cover family members living expenses and have an accommodation for their family, see Immigration Act Section 58 and Immigration Regulation from Section 10-7 to Section 10-12.
-There are also requirements to income level in the past and in the future.
-If such applicants are already in Norway, their income in Norway can also be included when assessing the conditions.
+Family reunification requires that the main persons are able to cover family members living expenses and have an accommodation for their family, see Immigration Act Section 58 and Immigration Regulation Section 10-7 to Section 10-12.
+There are also requirements regarding previous and future income level.
+If such applicants are already living in Norway, their income in Norway can also be included when assessing the terms.